About Us

 Our goal is to provide a way to get these surplus items into the arms of mothers with babies in need.

 Donated gently used or new clothing in Preemie to 12 month sizes along with blankets and accessories (hats, socks, bibs) are being collected.
-Clothes are sorted and items of each size sufficient for the first year are placed in a bag and labeled for a baby "boy" or "girl".
+Clothes are sorted and items of each size sufficient for the first year are placed in a reusable blue or pink canvas bag and labeled for a baby "boy" or "girl".

 Multilingual educational materials related to SIDS and information on other prevention issues are also included with each package.